PARASHA: “Shemot” (Names)

 He is something else interesting.
 How does Moshe represent The Messiah?
 The word “HaMashiach” is spelled in Hebrew; “Hey, Mem, Sheen, Yod, Chet” and the words “Moshe Chai” (Moses lives) have the “Same Letters!”
 “Mem, Sheen, Hey, Chet, Yod” in gematria, it equals “363”

 When we add 3+6+3 = 12, which is the number of the tribes that Moshe led from bondage.
-1+2=3 and “3” is the number which represents “Elohim” who led the people through the wilderness.
+1+2=3, and “3” is the number which represent “Elohim” who led the people through the wilderness.
 So, we can conclude that “Moshe lives in Mashiach, and the Spirit of Mashiach lives in Moshe” He was guided by the Spirit of God for 120 years.

 Matthew 2:15 states; “Out of Egypt I have called my son” Yeshua went down to Egypt with his parents to escape Herod, they spent some years there and then returned to Israel.
 Yet also Israel is the son, as he went to Egypt when he was old, and his bones were “carried out” yet Moshe also represents Israel as a nation, and Moshe went out with Israel, and since Moshe symbolizes Mashiach, then, the verse fits both parties (yet primarily, it fits Yeshua first).